Tachyon-Sonics/ChaosCastle/README.md

 The original game for Amiga computers ran full-screen at 320x240, 16 colors, because this was the standard and was always supported.
 Because today's computer have a variety of screen resolutions (most of them are way bigger than 320x240), the **launcher** allows you to specify how to scale the game from its base resolution of 320x240.

-If your computer has a resolution between 640x480 and 1920x1080, you can usually accept the default settings and click [**Start**] to start the game.
+If your computer has a resolution between 640x480 and 1920x1080, you can usually accept the default settings and click <kbd>**Start**</kbd> to start the game.
 If the resolution is bigger, it may fail to achieve 60 FPS and animations can be jaggy.
 You may want to change some settings:

 - **Quality**: by reducing the value, part of the scaling will be done with lower quality
 - **Size (percent of screen)**: if reducing the quality is not enough, here you can make the game use a smaller portion of the screen